Easily Point A Domain to Blogger A Step by Step Guide

 Save your changes

-Once both records are added, make sure you click Save or Add Record—whichever button shows up.
-Some panels save automatically, but it’s still good to double-check.
+Once both records are added, make sure you click Save or Add Record—whatever button shows up.
+Some cPanels save automatically, but it’s still good to double-check.

 Add A Records to Point Domain to Google IPs: Configuring Redirection